 The organisation has Shadow Governors to represent the views of local people.
-This means discussing matters such as the Annual Report and Accounts as well as keeping members informed.
+This means discussing matters such as the Annual Report and Accounts.
 The Shadow Governors were elected by the public and Trust staff.
-Our Shadow Council of Governors is currently made up of 10 elected individuals, seven Public Shadow Governors and three Staff Shadow Governors.
+Our Shadow Council of Governors is currently made up of 8 elected individuals, 6 Public Shadow Governors and 2 Staff Shadow Governors.
 A brief biography of our Shadow Council members can be found below.